bassrehab/bassrehab.github.io/_posts/2023-10-28-quantum-data-platform.md

 - Involves performing operations on data using quantum computational models.
 This can include everything from simple calculations to complex data transformations.
 - Algorithms:
-  - Shor’s Algorithm: For integer factorization, which can be adapted for cryptographic purposes.
+  - Shor's Algorithm: For integer factorization, which can be adapted for cryptographic purposes.
-  - Grover’s Algorithm: Useful for searching unsorted databases far more efficiently than classical counterparts.
+  - Grover's Algorithm: Useful for searching unsorted databases far more efficiently than classical counterparts.
   - Libraries: Libraries like Qiskit (by IBM), Cirq (by Google), and PyQuil (by Rigetti) are instrumental for developing and testing quantum algorithms.

 **Quantum Data Integration**